selwynpolit/d9book/book/forms.md

       'method' => 'replace', // as of 10.3.0, this is now 'replaceWith'
 ```

-Then, add the ajax callback.
+Then, add the AJAX callback.

 ```php
 /**